 Meaning of Junior Golfer in the United States and Mexico

-The good news for junior golfers today is that there are many opportunities for them to hone their games by competing against other junior golfers in local, state and national competitions limited to junior golfers.
-The bad news is that it can be very expensive to travel around the country to participate in several competitions.
-Fortunately, the USGA Rules of Amateur Status allow junior golfers to receive help with these costs.
+There are many opportunities for young golfers to hone their games by competing against other junior golfers in local, state and national competitions and it can be very expensive to travel to participate in these competitions.
+Fortunately, the Rules of Amateur Status allow junior golfers to receive help with these costs.

-As it is recognized that some parents may be concerned about their son or daughter traveling to a competition, the Rules allow one parent or legal guardian to accept expenses from an outside source to accompany the junior golfer to a golf competition, subject to Rule 4-2.
+As some parents may wish to accompany their son or daughter traveling to a competition, the Rules allow parents, legal guardians, siblings or other appropriate people to accept reasonable expenses from an outside source to accompany a junior golfer to a golf competition, subject to Rule 4-2.
 This is permitted for practical reasons, as it allows another person to assist the junior during their travel to and from competition.